mamun001/kubernetes_interview_questions/kubernetes_interview_questions.md

 #### 207. How do you deploy a stateless application on Kubernetes?

      Answer: Simply use "deployments"  (Not statefulset  or replicasets)

 ##

+## ..........

+#### 208. What is an endpoint in Kubernetes?

+     Answer: Nothing but an IP and a port.
+That's it.

+##

+## ..........

+#### 209. What is the relationship between a Service and Endpoint?

+     Answer: When a client hits a Service, Service needs to know where to send the request to (much like a Load Balancer).
+It forwards it to an Endpoint.
+             When a Service is created based on a "match" with a pod (or pods), Kubernetes automatically creates an Endpoint to the pod's IP and port.
+             SERVICE ---> ENDPOINT (automaticlaly created) --> POD'S IP and PORT

+##